dfelinto/blender-manual/manual/interface/buttons_and_controls.rst

 Even constants like ``pi`` (3.142) or functions like ``sqrt(2)`` (square root of 2) may be used.

-*These expressions are evaluated by python; for all available math expressions see:* `math module reference <http://docs.python.org/py3k/library/math.html>`__
+*These expressions are evaluated by Python; for all available math expressions see:* `math module reference <http://docs.python.org/py3k/library/math.html>`__

 Units